 A recipient of the 2018 American Family Fellowship from the Gordon Parks Foundation, a 2009 Louis Comfort Tiffany Award, and 2014 S.J.
 Weiler Award, Adams received his MFA from Columbia University, BFA from Pratt Institute, and is a Skowhegan School of Painting and Sculpture and Marie Walsh Sharpe alumnus.
 His art is in the permanent collections of The Metropolitan Museum of Art, Studio Museum in Harlem, Virginia Museum of Fine Arts, the Hudson River Museum, and the Whitney Museum of Art.

-The exhibition is organized by the Hudson River Museum.
-In July 2020, Derrick Adams: Buoyant will travel to the Museum of Fine Arts, St. Petersburg, which is supporting the development of the show; it will be the artist’s first solo museum exhibition in the Southeast.
+Derrick Adams: Buoyant will travel to the Museum of Fine Arts, St. Petersburg, which is supporting the development of the show.
+The exhibition will be on view July 10 to October 18, 2020; it will be the artist’s first solo museum exhibition in the Southeast.